dandoore/mgtman/README.md

 # mgtman
-Update of Andrew Collier's SimCoupe .DSK manipulator for SAM Coupé disk images
+Update of Andrew Collier's SimCoupe .DSK manipulator for SAM Coupé disk images using the command line.

 **Features**